SabrinaPL/photo-assistant/testreport.md

 ## Testing environment

-Manual testing done in the test-app (run in the browser with vite) and automatic testing done with Jest.
+Manual testing done in the test-app (run in the browser with Vite) and automatic testing done with Jest.

 ## Test cases (manual testing) and result